apaz-cli/apaz-cli.github.io/blog/Grifters.md

 <br>

-    From time to time, I've been astonished at the foresight of the founding fathers.
+    From time to time, I've been astonished by the foresight of the founding fathers.
 Other times less astonished.
 A lot of them owned slaves, after all.
 The deepest hypocrisy imaginable.
 But perhaps the Declaration of Independence says it best.
 Life, liberty, and the pursuit of happiness.
 The duty of government is to ensure the right to